 Imperial raciology is a burgeoning field of historical research.
-So far, most studies on race in the British Empire in South Asia have concentrated on the writing of Western-educated elites in English.
-The range of Hindi and Urdu sources analyzed by the author provide a more varied and complex picture of the ways in which South Asians reinterpreted racial concepts, thereby highlighting the importance of scrutinizing the vernacular dimensions of global entanglements.
-Part 1 of the book centers on the debates on ‘civilization’ and ‘civility’ in the Hindi and Urdu periodical presses, travelogues, geography books as well as Hindi literature on caste.
+So far, most studies on race in the British Empire in South Asia have concentrated on the writings of Western-educated elites in English.
+The range of Hindi and Urdu sources analyzed by the author provides a more varied and complex picture of the ways in which South Asians reinterpreted racial concepts, thereby highlighting the importance of scrutinizing the vernacular dimensions of global entanglements.
+Part I of the book centers on the debates on "civilization" and "civility" in Hindi and Urdu periodicals, travelogues and geography books as well as Hindi literature on caste.
 It asks if and in what respect the discussions changed when authors appropriated racial concepts.
-Part 2 revolves around the 'science' of eugenics.
-It scrutinizes more popular genres, namely, early-20th century advisory literature on ‘fit reproduction’.
-It highlights in how far the knowledge promoted there was different from 'eugenics', as the (mainly English-writing) founders of the Indian eugenic movements endorsed it.
+Part II revolves around the "science" of eugenics.
+It scrutinizes more popular genres, namely, early twentieth century advisory literature on "fit reproduction."
+It highlights how the knowledge promoted there was different from "eugenics" as the (mainly English-writing) founders of the Indian eugenic movements endorsed it.

-A fascinating analysis of ways in which colonized elites have adopted and readapted racial concepts and theories, this book will be of interest to academics in the fields of Modern South Asian history, History of Science, Critical Race Studies and Colonial and Imperial history.
+A fascinating analysis of the ways in which colonized elites have adopted and readapted racial concepts and theories, this book will be of interest to academics in the fields of Modern South Asian History, History of Science, Critical Race Studies and Colonial and Imperial History.